 He also wrote a column, Zen Lawyer, for the Tacoma Pierce County Bar News.
 You can read some of the chapters in the blog section of this site.
 Chapter 10, for example, features a crash course on one-minute meditation.

 On September 1, 2009, when Mark was serving as Chief Criminal Deputy, he was appointed as Prosecutor by an unanimous and bipartisan vote of the County Council.
 In 2010, he was elected to a four-year term.
 In 2014, he was elected to another four-year term with 96% of the vote.

-Under his leadership, the office made the community safer with a successful Elder Abuse Unit, Gang Unit, and High Priority Offender program, an objective, data-driven program that focuses resources on career criminals.
+Under his leadership, the office made the community safer with a successful Elder Abuse Unit, Domestic Violence team, and High Priority Offender program, an objective, data-driven program that focuses resources on career criminals.

 The office also ran innovative alternative courts for drug addiction, mental health issues, and veterans.
 Under his leadership, the office was a leader in the state on multiple issues.

 And, as the Tacoma Weekly summed it up, "On top of this, be brought bipartisanship, civility and integrity to the job."

 For more information, visit his "Lawyer Mark Lindquist" site.

 Personal Injury Attorney

 He still has a pending case arising from the crash of Ethiopian Airlines ET 302.
 Mark appeared on 60 Minutes Australia, among other international news outlets, to comment on the Boeing 737 Max 8 aircraft that crashed in both Indonesia and Ethiopia.